idSic/workbench_email/README.txt

 * Remove rid from being exported in feature.
 * Integrate with Workbench Access
 * Add auto notify setting to fire email when state transition occurs.
+* Add a notify author role in the email transitions, so when it moves to state "X", author is always notified automatically.